-Alaia Capital, LLC is the evaluator of the trust.
-Alaia Capital, LLC determined the initial prices of the securities shown under "Portfolio" in this prospectus as of the close of business on the day before the date of this prospectus.
+Axio Financial LLC, the depositor, performs evaluations for the trust.
+Axio Financial LLC, the depositor, determined the initial prices of the securities shown under "Portfolio" in this prospectus as of the close of business on the day before the date of this prospectus.

 (1) The value of FLEX Options is based on the last quoted price for the Options where readily available and appropriate.
-In cases where the Options were not traded on a valuation date or where the evaluator determines that market quotations are unavailable or inappropriate (e.g. due to infrequent transactions, thin trading or otherwise), the value of the Options may be based on the last asked or bid price provided by dealers active in market-making of securities similar to the Options in the over-the-counter market if available and appropriate.
-During the initial offering period the determination for the Purchased Call and Put Options will generally be on the basis of ask prices and for the Written Call and Put Options will generally be on the basis of bid prices.
-After the initial offering period ends, such determination for the Purchased Call and Put Options will generally be on the basis of bid prices and for the Written Call and Put Options will generally be on the basis of ask prices.
+In cases where the Options were not traded on a valuation date or where the depositor determines that market quotations are unavailable or inappropriate (e.g. due to infrequent transactions, thin trading or otherwise), the value of the Options may be based on the last asked or bid price provided by dealers active in market-making of securities similar to the Options in the over-the-counter market if available and appropriate.
+During the initial offering period the determination for the Purchased Call and Put Options will generally be on the basis of ask prices and for the Purchased Call and Put Options will generally be on the basis of bid prices and for the Written Call and Put Options will generally be on the basis of bid prices and for the Written Call and Put Options will generally be on the basis of ask prices.

-If market quotes, ask prices and bid prices are unavailable or inappropriate (e.g. due to infrequent transactions, thin trading or otherwise), each Option's value is based on the evaluator's good faith determination of the fair value of the Options at its reasonable discretion.
-To determine the fair value of the Options, where and if available, the evaluator may use values generated using third party valuation services.
-The evaluator may also generate their own model-based valuations of the Options, including using the Black-Scholes model for option valuation and use current market quotations and ask/bid prices for comparable listed options that are more actively traded.
+If market quotes, ask prices and bid prices are unavailable or inappropriate (e.g. due to infrequent transactions, thin trading or otherwise), each Option's value is based on the depositor's good faith determination of the fair value of the Options at its reasonable discretion.
+To determine the fair value of the Options, where and if available, the depositor may use values generated using third party valuation services.
+The depositor may also generate their own model-based valuations of the Options, including using the Black-Scholes model for option valuation and use current market quotations and ask/bid prices for comparable listed options that are more actively traded.